PDC-support/hpc-intro-retired/_episodes/04-login.md

   - "What is Kerberos and why does PDC use it?"
   - "How do I log in and copy files to/from PDC?"
 objectives:
-  - "Set up access to PDC"
+  - "Set up access to PDC."
-  - "Learn to log in and copy files to PDC"
+  - "Learn to log in and copy files to PDC."
 keypoints:
   - "Kerberos offers a secure mechanism for connecting to PDC, and has pros and cons when it comes to usability."
   - "Login nodes are a limited shared resource and should be used with care."